-As time went on, the terms cambric and chambray were used synonymously even though the terms denote different fabric types.
+As time passed, the terms cambric and chambray were used synonymously even though the terms denote different fabric types.
 According to some records, the term “chambray” was first used sometime during the middle of the 19th century.

-Over time, the term cambric has been replaced by chambray, and most people no longer use the term cambric, and any fabric made using the original style developed in Cambria is referred to as chambray.
+Over time, the term cambric has been replaced by chambray, and most people no longer use the term cambric.
+Any fabric made using the original style developed in Cambria is called chambray.

 However, in today’s modern world, the term chambray is used to determine cotton fabrics produced with a specific type of weft and weave pattern.
 Many consumers of the chambray fabric choose to use it as an excellent alternative to denim, and this fabric is also commonly seen in many household textiles.

-To summarize the difference between chambray and cambric, chambray is used to describe any type of fabric produced with the traditional method of making chambray.
+To summarize the difference between chambray and cambric, chambray describes any type of fabric produced using the traditional method of making chambray.

-Cambric, on the other hand, is a fabric that has lighter and smoother characteristics than chambray.
+On the other hand, Cambric is a fabric with lighter and smoother characteristics than chambray.